John Ruskin: Final writings

 In the 1880s, Ruskin returned to some literature and themes that had been among his favourites since childhood.
 He wrote about Scott, Byron and Wordsworth in Fiction, Fair and Foul (1880) in which, as Seth Reno argues, he describes the devastating effects on the landscape caused by industrialization, a vision Reno sees as a realization of the Anthropocene.
 He returned to meteorological observations in his lectures, The Storm-Cloud of the Nineteenth-Century (1884), describing the apparent effects of industrialisation on weather patterns.
 Ruskin's Storm-Cloud has been seen as foreshadowing environmentalism and related concerns in the 20th and 21st centuries.
 Ruskin's prophetic writings were also tied to his emotions, and his more general (ethical) dissatisfaction with the modern world with which he now felt almost completely out of sympathy.

-His last great work was his autobiography, Praeterita (1885–89) (meaning, 'Of Past Things'), a highly personalised, selective, eloquent but incomplete account of aspects of his life, the preface of which was written in his childhood nursery at Herne Hill.
+His last great work was his autobiography, Praeterita (1885–1889) (meaning, 'Of Past Things'), a highly personalised, selective, eloquent but incomplete account of aspects of his life, the preface of which was written in his childhood nursery at Herne Hill.

 The period from the late 1880s was one of steady and inexorable decline.
 Gradually it became too difficult for him to travel to Europe.
-He suffered a complete mental collapse on his final tour, which included Beauvais, Sallanches and Venice, in 1888.
+He suffered a complete mental collapse on his final tour, (which included Beauvais, Sallanches and Venice, in 1888) from which he never fully recovered.
 The emergence and dominance of the Aesthetic movement and Impressionism distanced Ruskin from the modern art world, his ideas on the social utility of art contrasting with the doctrine of "l'art pour l'art" or "art for art's sake" that was beginning to dominate.
 His later writings were increasingly seen as irrelevant, especially as he seemed to be more interested in book illustrators such as Kate Greenaway than in modern art.
 He also attacked aspects of Darwinian theory with increasing violence, although he knew and respected Darwin personally.